Empowering Scientific Workflows with Federated Agents: Introduction

-These challenges are often orthogonal and span many levels of abstraction, but achieving this vision where intelligent agents serve as driving entities in scientific discovery requires a paradigm shift in how workflows are designed, orchestrated, and executed.
-We introduce a novel framework for building agentic workflows, emphasizing modularity, statefulness, and interoperability across the diverse research infrastructure.
+We introduce \system{}, a novel actor-based framework for building agentic, scientific workflows, emphasizing modularity, statefulness, and interoperability across federated computing infrastructure.
 Specifically, this work contributes: \begin{itemize}[noitemsep,topsep=0pt,leftmargin=2em] \item \system{}, a novel, modular, and extensible middleware for expressing agentic workflows and deploying multi-agent systems across federated resources. \system{} addresses unique challenges in scientific applications, such as high data volumes, variable resource availability, and the heterogeneous nature of experimental and computational systems (\autoref{sec:design}). \item Performance analysis of \system{} in diverse scenarios yielding insights into the scalability and practical considerations of deploying agentic workflows (\autoref{sec:evaluation}). \item Case studies demonstrating the utility of agentic workflow design and highlighting improvements in automation, resource utilization, and discovery acceleration (\autoref{sec:case-studies}). \end{itemize} These contributions advance the state of the art in multi-agent systems for scientific discovery and establish a foundation for future innovations in autonomous research workflows.